EpicEfeathers/TermFormer/README.md

 - Press **B** to change background colour
 - Press **Space** to shuffle through tools
 - Use keys **1-4** to select specific tools
+- Use **ESC** (or the key used to open the popup) to close menus

+## Ideas
+- Enemies
+- Abilities (dash?)

 ## Notes
 - This project was created using the [asciimatics](https://github.com/peterbrittain/asciimatics) package, but might have been better suited for another package like [blessed](https://github.com/jquast/blessed).
-    - As asciimatics is better for animations and other projects, blessed, which is lower-level, with less built-in features, would likely have been better for this project
+    - As asciimatics is better for animations and other projects, blessed, which is lower-level with fewer built-in features, would likely have been better for this project
 - Using the `ESC` key will often have a delayed response, as terminals wait briefly to check if it is part of an [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence#:~:text=In%20computer%20science%2C%20an%20escape,(and%20possibly%20terminating)%20characters.).
 - Chart of all valid terminal colours: [color chart](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg)
 - the JSON file could definitely be optimized